Introduction

 Repositories

-- A repository is a collection of objects and references
+A Git repository is a collection of all your project’s data, including:

 Staging Area